-The housing provision for Brigstock for the period 2011 to 2031 is around 60 dwellings.
+The housing provision for Brigstock for the period 2011 to 2031 is a minimum of 60 dwellings.
 This will be delivered by way of: A. Existing commitments (25 dwellings at 31 March 2016);

 B. Infill development within the Brigstock Village Boundary in accordance with Policy B2;